apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 (Service: AmazonDynamoDBv2; Status Code: 400;
 Error Code: ProvisionedThroughputExceededException;
 ```
-The IO load of clients of the (shared) DynamoDB table was exceeded.
+The I/O load of clients of the (shared) DynamoDB table was exceeded.

 1. Increase the capacity of the DynamoDB table.
 1. Increase the retry count and/or sleep time of S3Guard on throttle events.